 2. Change the Mood With Black Paper

 Black paper will give your flat lays a different mood than a plain white background.
-Colours soften rather than pop on a black background.
+Colors soften rather than pop on a black background.
 But it’s still a great background idea.

 Black paper works well with baking and food photography.
 Flour and confectionery sugar really stand out on the dark surface.
 You can use them for texture or you can even write with them on your backdrops.